GETTING IN TOUCH

 Ali Eisa, Public Programme Manager (Education)

 Ali is an artist and educator, who has been working for Autograph since 2015.
-He coordinates the education programme, producing interactive workshops and events for diverse audiences to engage with Autograph’s exhibitions and photographic archive.
+He coordinates the education programme, producing interactive workshops and events for diverse audience to engage with Autograph’s exhibitions and photographic archive.
 Ali is a visual artist who exhibits nationally and internationally, and has a background in social circus, youth arts and youth work.
 He studied at Goldsmiths, University of London and graduated with BA Fine Art (2010) and MA Visual Sociology (2014).

 Adrian Eaves, General Manager